Avogadro/two.avogadro.cc/_sources/docs/index.md.txt

 ## Avogadro 2

-In particular, this manual covers the new release of Avogadro 2, a major update, and includes major changes, the revised interface, and new features.
+In particular, this manual covers the new release of Avogadro 2, a major update, and includes major changes, a revised interface, and new features.
 Most sections include notes on changes from v1.0, 1.1, and 1.2 to the new 2.0 release, though as there have been so many, coverage is not in any way comprehensive.

 Versions 1.90 to 1.99 were beta releases of Avogadro 2 and a lot of this manual applied to those versions too, but note that during the beta phase there were also many improvements made to the UI which have changed the location or appearance of various things.